 - whether you saw evidence that the gestational sac or embryo left your body

-Your healthcare provider may also physically check the cervix and uterus, perform lab tests to check for the pregnancy hormone, and perform an ultrasound to determine whether the abortion pill worked.
+They may also physically check your cervix and uterus, perform lab tests to check for the pregnancy hormone, and carry out an ultrasound to determine whether the medication worked.

-If you opted for a phone appointment, you’ll often be given a pregnancy test to take at home.
+If you opted for a phone appointment, you’ll likely be advised to take a pregnancy test at home.

-Avoid taking an at-home test too soon after an abortion, as the pregnancy hormone may still linger in your body.
-It’s best to wait 4 weeks to avoid a false-positive result.
+Try to avoid taking an at-home test too soon after an abortion, as the pregnancy hormone may still linger in your body.
+It’s best to wait 2-4 weeks to avoid a false-positive result.

-Although the abortion pill is effective in the vast majority of cases, there’s a small chance that it may not work.
+Although a medication abortion is effective in the vast majority of cases, there’s a small chance that it may not work.

-Your healthcare provider will be able to determine this at your follow-up appointment.
+A doctor or other healthcare professional will be able to determine this at a follow-up appointment.

-If you’re still pregnant, your healthcare provider will discuss other abortion options.
+If you’re still pregnant, a clinician can discuss other abortion options with you.

-You may be able to take another dose of the abortion pill, or you may need a surgical abortion instead.
+You may be able to take another dose of one or both abortion medications or may need a surgical abortion instead.

-If you’re having trouble finding a clinic in your state or want more information about the abortion process, the following organizations can help:
+If you’re having trouble finding a provider in your area or want more information about the abortion process, the following organizations can help: